skip to main content

 DISH Hopper 3

 Some would say the Hopper 3 is overpowered.
-After all, how many other cable or satellite TV providers’ DVRs can do all of the things below?
+After all, how many other cable or satellite TV providers’ DVRs can do all of this?

 • Record up to 16 channels simultaneously